+NRC's operations in North of Central America and Mexico

+Humanitarian overview

-NRC's operations in North of Central America and Mexico Humanitarian overview El Salvador, Guatemala, and Honduras (the countries constituting North of Central America or NCA) and Mexico, are experiencing devastating humanitarian crises.
-These crises are driven by generalised violence, recurrent extreme weather events, political instability, and other factors.
+El Salvador, Guatemala, and Honduras (the countries constituting North of Central America, or NCA) and Mexico, are experiencing devastating humanitarian crises.
+These crises are driven by generalised violence, recurrent extreme weather events, structural poverty and inequality, political instability, and other factors.
 For the second consecutive year, the number of people in need of humanitarian assistance in NCA has increased and it is now estimated at a staggering 9.3 million (OCHA 2022), almost 30 per cent of the overall population.

+Central America is the region with the highest homicide rate in the world and life is particularly difficult for women and girls.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), as of 2022, 4.8 million people are in need of protection assistance and over 8 million are food insecure.

+Meanwhile, the number of people crossing or stranded in NCA and Mexico in increasingly dangerous conditions aiming to enter the United States keeps reaching new heights, adding more pressure to host communities and overwhelming migration and protection authorities across the region.

+NRC's operation

-According to OCHA, as of 2022, 4.8 million people are in need of protection assistance and over eight million are food insecure.
-Two years after the devastation of hurricanes Eta and lota, dramatic weather events forced again tens of thousands of people to flee, and harvest and livelihoods were lost, and vital infrastructure damaged.
-Meanwhile, the number of people crossing NCA and Mexico in extremely dangerous conditions aiming to enter the United States keeps reaching new heights, overwhelming migration and protection authorities across the region.
-NRC's operation NRC has been working in the North of Central America (NCA) since 2014, meeting the needs of tens of thousands affected by violence and natural disasters, including the internally displaced, refugees, people in need of international protection, deported people, and their hosts.
+NRC has been working in the region since 2014, meeting the needs of tens of thousands affected by violence and disasters, including the internally displaced, refugees, people in need of international protection, deported people, their hosts, and children and youth out of school or at risk of dropping out.

 We contribute to the development of policy aiming to protect the rights of the displaced and we call for increased humanitarian funding and engagement on processes that will generate structural changes in protection and assistance in the region.

+North of Central America and Mexico

+Established 2014

+International staff 15

+National staff 225

-North of Central America and Mexico Established 2014 International staff 10 National staff 189
+NRC in North of Central America and Mexico Country director: Ernesto Lorda Email: nrc.ncaym@nrc.no

+Education

+We work to ensure that children and youth have access to education and safe schools, despite violence and displacement.
+In collaboration with local communities and local and national authorities, our teams:

+- identify out-of-school children and youth and prepare them to resume education activities and gain basic skills to remain safe - promote and provide safe education opportunities, including flexible learning modalities, according to their needs - strengthen the capacities of local communities and institutions provide information and counselling on humanitarian assistance, asylum procedures, and other legal pathways for people in need of international protection

+Information, counselling and legal assistance (ICLA)

+To protect those who had to flee their homes, as well as those deported back to the region, we:

-Country office: Tegucigalpa Areas of operation: Honduras: Atlántida, Choluteca, Colón, Comayagua, Copán, Cortés, El Paraíso, Francisco Morazán, Gracias a Dios, Intibucá, Islas de la Bahía, La Paz, Lempira, Ocotepeque Olancho, Santa Barbara, Valle, and Yoro.
-El Salva- dor: La Libertad, Santa Ana, San Salvador Sonsonate, Usulutan, Zacatecoluca.
-Guatemala: Ciudad de Guatemala, Alta Verapaz, Tecún Umán.
-Mexico: Tapachula.
+Country office: Tegucigalpa

+Areas of operation: Honduras: Atlántida, Choluteca, Colón, Comayagua, Copán, Cortés, El Paraíso, Francisco Morazán, Gracias a Dios, Intibucá, Islas de la Bahía, La Paz, Lempira, Ocotepeque, Olancho, Santa Barbara, Valle, Yoro

+El Salvador: La Libertad, Santa Ana, San Salvador Sonsonate, Usulután, Zacatecoluca, San Vicente, San Miguel, La Unión, Chalatenango, Ahuachapán, Cabañas, Cuscatlán, Morazán